missiorex/holdthemright/exampleSite/content/about/_index.md

 As we live in a fallen world, the challenges are many but God’s grace is sufficient to take us through all the tough challenges of parenthood we parents face.

+We find the meaning and purpose of everything in our lives...relationships, values in Jesus.
+When we hold them right, we reflect the perfect image of Christ in our lives.

-Hold em right is a humble initiative of Prakash & Nisha, a catholic couple from Thiruvananthapuram,Kerala,India
+Hold em right is a humble initiative of Prakash & Nisha, a catholic couple from Thiruvananthapuram, Kerala, India.
+Here we talk about our experiences, learnings, failures and success in parenting and our faith journey.